-Welcome to our section on bass fishing tips.
-Here you’ll learn everything you need to know about bass and bass fishing.
-Here we don’t just share tips, we educate you on bass so you not only know what they do but why they do it.
-It doesn’t matter if you’re a novice fisherman or an expert, you’ll benefit from the tips on fishing for bass on this page.
+Learn everything you need to know about bass fishing.
+We don’t just share tips— we educate you on bass so you not only know what they do but why they do it.
+It doesn’t matter if you’re a novice fisherman or an expert, you’ll benefit from our page.
 First, you’ll learn about the basics of bass, largemouth to be exact.
-Then you’ll review some of the best bass fishing tips, followed by a list of largemouth bass all-time world records.
+Then you’ll learn some of the best bass fishing tips, followed by a list of largemouth bass all-time world records.
 At the end you’ll find additional information to further your research on the most sought after game fish in the world.

 What comes to your mind when you hear the word bass?
 Mostly likely a largemouth bass (Micropterus salmoides) is what you are visualizing.
 Bass is a general term that is shared by several different types of this fish species.
 They include choctaw bass (M. haiaka), guadalupe bass (M. treculii), smallmouth bass (M. dolomieu), spotted bass (M. punctulatus), striped bass (Morone saxatilis) and white bass (M. chrysops).
 The fishing tips for bass on this web page are geared mostly towards largemouth bass, especially since they are one of the most popular fish sought by fishermen.